 Course credits are a measure of learning opportunities based on the number and type of instructional hours or equivalent learning experiences.
-For Red Deer College Diploma and Certificate courses, academic credits are normally equal to billing credits.
+At Red Deer Polytechnic, academic credits are normally equal to billing credits.
 For courses in University Transfer Programs, academic credits are normally equal to the credit given at university.
 This is usually equal to the number of lecture hours.